dfusilier/type-director-compass/README.md

 ## Features

 1. Modular.
 Typographic measurements are based on proportional lists of values.
 2. Responsive.
-Typography adjusts to the constraints of each breakpoint.
+Typography adjusts to the unique constraints of each breakpoint.
-3. Font rebalancing.
-Different fonts set to the same size often don't appear to be.
-Fonts are normalized, so every font appears to be exactly the size you intend.
+3. Nuanced.
+Various properties allow detail-oriented typographers to align additional fonts or uppercase styles to a modular scale.